tonychen05/ohio-discord-bot-2024/README.md

 "Cloning" is the process of creating a local copy of a repo.
 Right now, your fork only exists in the cloud on GitHub.
 If you want to be able to edit the code in your fork on your PC, you need a copy of your fork on your PC.

 [The GitHub Docs article on cloning a repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) covers some of the different ways you can clone a repo.

-The following instructions will tell you how to use the command line to clone a repo, as you will be doing later steps via the command line as well.
+#### Cloning via the command line:

 First, you should get the URL for the repo by clicking the green **Code** button near the top right of the GitHub page for the fork you created in step 1.